 An independent public accounting firm and the Auditor General jointly audit the Commonwealth's annual GAAP basis financial statements.
 The audited Basic Financial Statements are a component of the Commonwealth's Comprehensive Annual Financial Report ("CAFR").
-The CAFRs for recent fiscal years, including the fiscal year ended June 30, 2002, have been filed with each Nationally Recognized Municipal Information Repository (a "NRMSIR") currently recognized by the Securities and Exchange Commission and are available from any NRMSIR and at the Budget & Financial Reports section of the Office of the Budget's web site - www.budget.state.pa.us - and such CAFRs are incorporated herein by reference.
+The CAFRs for recent fiscal years, including the fiscal year ended June 30, 2003, have been filed with each Nationally Recognized Municipal Information Repository (a "NRMSIR") currently recognized by the Securities and Exchange Commission and are available from any NRMSIR and at the Budget & Financial Reports section of the Office of the Budget's web site - www.budget.state.pa.us - and such CAFRs are incorporated herein by reference.
 The Commonwealth has recently restated its GAAP basis financial statements for the fiscal year ended June 30, 2002, for reasons discussed in "COMMONWEALTH FINANCIAL PERFORMANCE - Restatement of Financial Statements."
 The Commonwealth has filed both the restated financials and restated CAFR with each NRMSIR and has posted them at the Office of the Budget's web site.
-The CAFR for the fiscal year ended June 30, 2002 incorporates several new accounting and reporting standards that affect the comparability of financial information for that fiscal year to GAAP basis financial information reported for fiscal years prior to the adoption of the new standards.
+Beginning with the CAFR for the fiscal year ended June 30, 2002 and continuing in subsequent CAFR's, the Commonwealth has incorporated several new accounting and reporting standards that affect the comparability of financial information for those fiscal years to GAAP basis financial information reported for fiscal years prior to the adoption of the new standards.
 See "New Governmental Accounting and Reporting Standards" below.
-The CAFR and audited GAAP basis information are not yet available for the fiscal year ended June 30, 2003, but are expected to be completed and made available on or before April 1, 2004.